Last updated: April 13, 2022

 Financial Impacts and Birthingway

-Concerning financial aid, the US Department of Education has decided to temporarily waive interest on federal student loans and suspend loan repayments.
-For more information:
+Concerning financial aid, the US Department of Education decided on March 20, 2020 to temporarily waive interest on federal student loans and suspend loan repayments.
+This provision was extended through August 31, 2022.
+You can find more information about these provisions on the Federal Student Aid Website: Coronavirus and Forebearance

 Working with Clients – Midwifery Students

-While novel coronavirus is not blood borne, it is highly contagious via respiratory droplets, so precautions are strongly recommended when providing care.
+While novel coronavirus is not blood borne, it is highly contagious via respiratory droplets, so precautions are necessary when providing care.

 Current recommendations are NOT to provide care to anyone experiencing respiratory symptoms, even mild ones.
 If a client is having symptoms of COVID-19, they should contact their primary care provider so that the provider can assess whether in-person treatment is necessary and a referral to the hospital is warranted.